GraphWalker/graphwalker.github.io/content/json/json-vertex.md

 ---

-A single GraphWalker vertex representation in JSON
+A single GraphWalker vertex representation in JSON.

 ## Vertex